How to Tell If Chemistry Will Turn Into Something Real

 Author

-Strong chemistry can make dating feel electric—but chemistry alone doesn't guarantee a lasting relationship.
+Strong chemistry can make dating feel electric, but chemistry alone doesn't guarantee a lasting relationship.
 Some people have great spark and then discover they don't align on values, communication, or how they want to live.
 Others build something real over time without a dramatic "love at first sight" moment.
-Here's how to tell if your chemistry has the ingredients to become something real—and when it might be mostly infatuation or attraction without a future.
+Here's how to tell if your chemistry has the ingredients to become something real, and when it might be mostly infatuation or attraction without a future.
+You'll also learn how to separate intensity from compatibility so you don't confuse a great night for a great life.

 Chemistry Alone Isn't Enough